franBec/pollitoDev/content/en/blog/2023-03-11-course-review-004-node.md

 ## Conclusion

 I think this course can be useful for those who want to learn how to develop demos or simple projects using Node.js.
-However, when growing to more serious and complex projects, it is important to keep in mind that there are more robust and scalable alternatives such as Angular, Next.js, or Nest.js, which have great popularity and support from the community, but that can be more complicated and less beginner-friendly
+However, when growing to more serious and complex projects, it is important to keep in mind that there are more robust and scalable alternatives such as Angular, Next.js, or Nest.js, which have great popularity and support from the community, but that can be more complicated and less beginner-friendly.

 |                                             |            |
 | ------------------------------------------- | ---------- |